Sian Meades-Williams explains why you should keep procrastinating, and the advantages it can offer.

 I procrastinate when something is too hard.
 When I’m not ready for it.
 Usually I hit a wall when I haven’t given myself time to think, or I’ve unhelpfully written “write article” on my to-do list, without dedicating any time to plan or research.
 Sometimes we need to take smaller bites.

-Zabby Allen, founder of the Procrastination Paper, agrees.
+Zabby Allen, who founded monthly magazine, the Procrastination Paper, agrees.
 “For me it’s an avoidance technique.
 I’m always avoiding something that I don’t feel very sure about.
 It’s so often tied up in self doubt and fear.”

-Zabby’s monthly independent magazine is a brilliant example of how something positive can come out of procrastination.
+Zabby is now working on other projects, but her monthly independent magazine was a brilliant example of how something positive can come out of procrastination.
 The idea struck her while she was making some changes in her freelance career.
 “I’d never really stopped to think about what I wanted to do with my life, so I took a month off freelance work to figure it out.
 I knew I wanted to make a magazine and when I was in the middle of planning, I downloaded a time management app and realised I was spending four hours on my phone every day.
 It was obvious where my time was going.”

 That self doubt and fear that Zabby talks about means that we have a lot of negative feelings around procrastination, and our own productivity.
 Are we doing enough?
 What if our peers are just getting much more done?
 We use it to beat ourselves up when what we’re doing is important.